-Figure 10.8: The Align Protein Structure dialog box.
+Figure 10.12: The Align Protein Structure dialog box.

 - Select reference (protein chain or atom group) This drop-down menu shows all the protein chains and residue-containing atom groups in the current Molecule Project.
-Choosing from this menu tells the structure aligner to improve the quality of the alignment in this region at the cost of reducing the quality of the alignment elsewhere.
+If an atom group is selected, the structural alignment will be optimized in that area.
 The 'All chains from Molecule Project option will create a global alignment to all protein chains in the project, fitting e.g. a dimer to a dimer. - Molecule Projects with molecules to be aligned One or more Molecule Projects containing protein chains may be selected. - Output options The default output is a single Molecule Project containing all the input projects rotated onto the coordinate system of the reference.
 Several alignment statistics, including the RMSD, TM-score, and sequence identity, are added to the History of the output Molecule Project.
-Additionally, a sequence alignment between each project and the reference may be output.
+Additionally, a sequence alignments of the aligned structures may be output, with the sequences linked to the 3D structure view.

-10.6.2 Example: alignment of calmodulin
+10.5.2 Example: alignment of calmodulin